-Varying but significant decrease in lipid levels noticed following treatment hyperlipidemic rats with the extracts/fractions of A. violaceae flowers at an oral dose of 100 mg/kg.
+Varying but significant decrease in lipid levels was noticed following treatment of hyperlipidemic rats with the extracts/fractions of A. violaceae flowers at an oral dose of 100 mg/kg.
 Ether and chloroform fractions decreased the levels of Tc, Tg, Pl, and protein by 24, 23, 23, 22 % and 24, 22, 23, 19 %, respectively, while petroleum ether, chloroform: methanol (4:1) and chloroform: methanol (3:2) fractions showed mild lipidlowering activity as compared to triton.
-On other hand, the standard (gemfibrozil), at the same dose (100mg/kg) decreased the plasma levels of Tc.
-Tq.
-Pl. and protein by 36, 32, 34, and 27 %, respectively.
+On the other hand. the standard drua (gemfibrozil), at the same dose (100mg/kg) decreased the plasma levels of Tc, Tg, Pl, and protein by 36, 32, 34, and 27 %, respectively.
 Post-heparin lipolytic activity was partially activated in the plasma of the hyperlipidemic rats, producing a significant inhibition of 26 %.
-However, gemfibrozil caused a significant reversal of cholesterol acyltransferase activity (LCAT) and postheparin lipase activities (PHLA) as Table 1 shows.
+However, gemfibrozil caused a significant reversal of the lecithincholesterol acyltransferase (LCAT) activity and post heparin lipase activity (PHLA) (Table 1).

-In the high-fat diet (HFD) model (Table 2), feeding the rats with high-fat diet once a day for 30 days produced hyperlipidemia as evidenced by increase in the plasma levels of Tc (3.55 fold), TG (2.44-fold), PI (2.86-fold).
-The ether and chloroform extracts showed potent lipid-lowering activity, decreasing Tc, Tg, PI and protein by 25, 26, 27, 23 %, and 23, 22, 21, 22 %, respectively.
+In the high-fat diet (HFD) model (Table 2), feeding the rats with high-fat diet once a day for 30 days produced hyperlipidemia as evidenced by increase in the plasma levels of Tc (+ 3.55-fold), TG (+ 2.44-fold) and Pl (+ 2.86-fold).
+The ether and chloroform extracts showed potent lipid-lowering activity, decreasing Tc, Tg, Pl and protein by 25, 26, 27, 23 %, and 23, 22, 21, 22 %, respectively.